Huegoxaga/notes/database/sql.md

   - TODATETIMEOFFSET
   - YEAR

+### Extensions

+- It provides additional functions to the database engine
+- `CREATE EXTENSION extension_name;` enable extension to the database
+- `DROP EXTENSION extension_name;` disable extension from the database

 ### Join

 - Table names can use nickname, set after `FROM` clause, e.g. `FROM tablename alias`